pzhong1/Password-Generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

-https://github.com/pzhong1/challenge03.git
+ The URL of the GitHub repository. https://github.com/pzhong1/challenge03.git

-https://pzhong1.github.io/challenge03/
+The URL of the deployed application. https://pzhong1.github.io/challenge03/

 ![homework03 img](https://user-images.githubusercontent.com/123424361/236119566-23032a5d-03dd-4b51-a970-6bb979f80ffc.png)